guardianproject/info/content/blog/2025-01-21-a-look-back-at-2024-f-droids-progress-and-whats-coming-in-2025.md

 [Mobifree](https://mobifree.org/) is an initiative that aims to provide a free, open-source, and decentralized alternative to traditional mobile app stores.
 It focuses on the freedom of choice, privacy, and user empowerment.
 Our contributions to this project will help strengthen the ties between F-Droid and other decentralized app distribution systems, ensuring that we remain a key player in the future of open-source mobile software.

 Do you have your own project ideas for Mobifree?
-You can apply for up to 50,000€ from [nlnet NGI mobifree](https://nlnet.nl/mobifree/).
-We can help you apply, just reach out via the regular F-Droid channels.
+You can apply for up to 50,000€ from [NLnet NGI Mobifree](https://nlnet.nl/mobifree/).
+We can help you apply, just reach out via the [regular F-Droid channels](https://f-droid.org/about/#contact).

 Key Contributions in 2024: